Trustbyrecon/Hookahplus/apps/app/OCIAU_VERCEL_BUILD_GREEN.md

 - ✅ All TypeScript errors in `lib/services/MultiLocationService.ts` resolved
 - ✅ All TypeScript errors in `lib/services/QRCodeService.ts` resolved
 - ✅ All TypeScript errors in `lib/services/WebSocketService.ts` resolved
+- ✅ All TypeScript errors in `lib/session-adjustments.ts` resolved
 - ✅ No linter errors in any of the fixed files
 - ⚠️ Other files still have TypeScript errors (not part of this task scope)